jasonmitchell/stringly/README.md

 Stringly
 ========

 Stringly is a library for dynamically building queries from metadata supplied by an external source at runtime.
 This is useful for scenarios where you don't know the structure of queries at compile-time but you need to provide a method of dynamically creating queries at run-time based on some external input; e.g. an application that allows users to create custom reports for a database through a UI such as a web page.
-Stringly works by building a collection of metadata relating to a query which is uses to generate the query itself which can then be executed to return a DataTable.  **Strong typing of results hopefully coming in the future.**
+Stringly works by building a collection of metadata relating to a query which it uses to generate the query itself which can then be executed to return a DataTable.  **Strong typing of results hopefully coming in the future.**

 Supported Query Methods
 -----------------------